pranavgoel29/pranavgoel29/README.md

 - 🌱 I’m currently exploring React, TypeScript.

-- 💬 Ask me about React, Javascript, Node, C++.
+- 💬 Ask me about React, TypeScript, Javascript, Node, and C++.

-- ⚡ Fun fact: I love Photography.
+- 📸 I love Photography.
 <!--
-**pranavgoel29/pranavgoel29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**pranavgoel29/pranavgoel29** is a ✨ _unique_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: